 Waldo Final Verdict

 If you are paying a lot for your contact lenses and you want to explore a potentially more affordable option, I say give Waldo a try.
-Since they offer the free trial, the only thing you would really be risking is the $2.95 shipping cost for your trials, that’s less than a coffee these days.
+Since they offer the free trial, the only thing you would really be risking is the $2.95 shipping cost for your trials, which’s less than a coffee these days.
 If you are ready to give them a shot, click on the banner below to get your 10-day pack of trials free!